Norway opens major facility to test carbon capture

 Stoltenberg said in a 2007 speech that carbon capture and storage would be Norway's equivalent of a Moon landing.

-The centre has two carbon capture plants with a combined capacity to process 100,000 tons of carbon dioxide per year, making it the largest, Olav Folk Pedersen, the TCM's technology manager, told Reuters.
+The centre has two carbon capture plants with a combined capacity to process 100,000 tonnes of carbon dioxide per year, making it the largest, Olav Folk Pedersen, the TCM's technology manager, told Reuters.

 "CATCH AND RELEASE"